 Where does SMS currently stand?

-In 2021, SMS is still the default choice for communication between phone users.
-Not because it is a better way to communicate, but because it is simple and everybody has access to it.
+In 2023, SMS is still the default choice for communication between phone users.
+Maybe not because it is a better way to communicate, but surely because it is simple and everybody has access to it.

-Although the features that SMS offers haven't changed since the 90s, we still cannot count out the classic communication channel.
+Although the fundamental features that SMS offers haven't changed since the 90s, we still cannot count out the classic communication channel.
 65% of the world's population, i.e., over 5 billion people, sends SMS messages, prominently for personal communication.
 Additionally, big and small businesses use SMS to market their products or send notifications directly to their customers.
 So, you can imagine the difficulties of trying to make RCS the new norm.

-For businesses, RCS is the best way to make a marketing campaign optimized to a modern standard.
-Your business can add high-quality images of products with no restriction on the character limit.
-If the customer's phone doesn't support RCS, it won't work.
+For businesses, RCS is the best way to optimize their marketing campaigns to a modern standard.
+Your business can add high-quality images of products with no character limit or other such restrictions.
+Alas, if the customer's phone is not RCS-enabled, it won't work.
 Ultimately, this is an ongoing and very real barrier to entry in terms of RCS deliverability.

-The future looks good for both SMS and RCS but the aim for big companies like Google is for RCS to replace SMS.
-If each party involved in communication has a device compatible with RCS, they can experience interaction far more modern and complex than traditional SMS messaging and make customer interaction that much better.
+The future looks good for both SMS and RCS messages, and big companies like Google aim for RCS to replace SMS.
+If each party involved in communication has an RCS-compatible device, they can experience interaction far more modern and complex than traditional SMS messaging and make customer interaction that much better.